 Are you wondering where to spend the night during your safari in Akagera National Park?
 Accommodation options in Akagera are limited compared to other national parks.
 Some of the lodges are seasonal and require finding out in advance if they are open.
 These hotel problems had been a major challenge for stakeholders of the park.
 The good news is that new lodges are being built while others are in plan within and outside the park.
-It is important to book your hotel in advance to avoid any inconveniences finding the right room.
+It is important to book your hotel in advance to avoid any inconveniences in finding the right room.

-Budget and adventurous travelers can set up their own camp within the park unlike in many other national parks where camping is not restricted.
+Budget and adventurous travelers can set up their camp within the park unlike in many other national parks where camping is not restricted.
 But be aware of intruders especially insects and baboons that like to steal from campers.
 If you are afraid of insects, a hotel with more permanent structures would be more suitable.
 Camping and partying in the African wild is very adventurous especially when with a group of friends.
 There are three known campsites where international visitors are charged $20 per person per night.
 Tents that can house up to 6 people are available for rent for another $20.
-Each campsite has accessories like firewood, latrines and equipment for roasting meat.
+Each campsite has accessories like firewood, latrines, and equipment for roasting meat.

-The mainstream hotels and lodge area is divided into three categories – Luxury, mid-range and budget.
+The mainstream hotels and lodge area is divided into three categories – Luxury, mid-range, and budget.
 The lodges range from permanent brick structures to luxury tents.
 Let’s look at some of the hotels in detail.

 This Luxury lodge was built by the park management in 2013 and profits go directly to conservation programmes.
-It is near the park office and consists of nine beautiful safari tents that are built in local design and powered with solar.
+It is near the park office and consists of nine beautiful safari tents that are built in local design and powered by solar.
 The tents are uplifted to protect visitors from hippos and crocodiles that are near the lake.
 Two people can live in each tent.
 The tents are very comfortable and glamorous and only 20 people can reside in the lodge per day.
-Because of its location near the lake Ihema, it is possible to see the animals feeding and drinking nearby.
+Because of its location near Ihema, it is possible to see the animals feeding and drinking nearby.
 The meals served are fresh and tasty consisting of international and local dishes.
-The facilities in the lodge include self-contained rooms, hot/cold water, an area for dressing, a fireplace, a bar and restaurant.
+The facilities in the lodge include self-contained rooms, hot/cold water, an area for dressing, a fireplace, a bar, and a restaurant.

 Although the Lodge has luxurious facilities, the prices are not so high hence offering true value for money compared to the others.
 Because it is very popular with visitors to the park, it is important to book weeks in advance especially if you plan on visiting over the weekend.